bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reye.md

 * Reye, who was a geometer in the tradition of Steiner and von Staudt, produced about a dozen doctorates during this time.
 * In 1872 Reye published the book Die Wirbelstürme, Tornados und Wettersäulen in der Erd-Atmosphäre mit Berücksichtigung der Stürme in der Sonnen-Atmosphäre Ⓣ(Hurricanes, tornadoes and weather pillars in the earth's atmosphere with consideration of the storms in the solar atmosphere).
 * After he retired in 1909 Reye remained in Strasbourg until the end of World War I.
-* His daughter Katharina had married Ludwig Jost who was appointed Professor of Botany at the University of Strasbourg in the year that Reye retired.
-* Reye and his wife moved to Würzburg where they lived with one of their married daughters.
 * Reye's work in geometry included a study of conics, quadrics and projective geometry.
 * Reye's standing as a mathematician is illustrated by the fact that Gösta Mittag-Leffler, the founder of the journal, interrupted his honeymoon so that he could personally speak to Reye and ask for his support for the new journal by submitting a paper for publication.
 * Reye's book Synthetische Geometrie der Kugeln, mit einer Einleitung in die analytische Geometrie der Kugelsysteme Ⓣ(Synthetic geometry of spheres, with an introduction to the analytic geometry of the sphere systems) was published in 1879 with an Italian translation being published two years later.